 Check the brakes!
 You have tested their functionality, now ensure the brakes, stop your ride when applied.
 Also, look at the brake fluid level, thickness of pads and for, leakage around the hoses.

-Check all the signal lights and headlamp.
+Check all the signal lights and headlight.
 Besides providing safety, functioning lights, prevent an unnecessary fix-it ticket from law enforcement.
 All lights should gleam with precision.
 So, other drivers can see you and know, exactly where you ride.

 Bearings and Pivot Points

-You need to let your engine breathe a bit; and a clogged air filter can choke the life out of any engine.
+You need to let your engine breathe a bit.
+And, a clogged air filter, can choke the life out of any engine.
 Check the air filter.
 Is it dirty?
 Pop in a fresh one, before you go anywhere and since it is open, clean the airbox too.

 Finally, try to do as much as possible yourself.
-Because, most riders feel safer and more confident about there ride; after doing there own maintenance.
+Because, most riders feel safer and more confident about there ride, after doing there own maintenance.

 Choose Your Motorcycle ATV Help Topic Below

 Motorcycle Spring Tune Up Tips – How To Stay Safe On The Road